Lightning-AI/pytorch-lightning/docs/source/common/optimizers.rst

 ************
 Optimization
 ************
 Lightning offers two modes for managing the optimization process:

-- automatic optimization (AutoOpt)
+- automatic optimization
 - manual optimization

 For the majority of research cases, **automatic optimization** will do the right thing for you and it is what most users should use.

 For advanced/expert users who want to do esoteric optimization schedules or techniques, use **manual optimization**.